A hidden Markov model for statistical arbitrage in international crude oil futures markets: Empirical analysis

 \subsubsection{Filtering the spread}

-We now estimate the parameters of the OU-HMM for $S$.
-More precisely: we first determine the most likely number $N$ of different states of the latent Markov chain $\textbf{X}$; we then compute daily filtered estimates of $\textbf{X}$; finally, we estimate the model parameters $\pmb{\gamma}$, $\pmb{\alpha}$, $\pmb{\eta}$ in (\ref{eqn:discreteTimeSpread}) and the transition matrix $\pmb{\Pi}$ of $X$ by means of the filter-based EM algorithm described in Section \ref{subsec:filter_EM}.
-We implement the filtering-estimation procedure on daily data.
-The choice of daily data is motivatied by two reasons: first, we want to rely on a large dataset for the estimation of the spread process, in order to capture its short-term variations; second, we want to possibly implement trading strategies on a daily basis rather than on a weekly basis.
+We now estimate the parameters of the AR-HMM for $S$.
+We first determine the most likely number $N$ of the states of the latent Markov chain $\textbf{X}$; we then compute daily filtered estimates of $\textbf{X}$; finally, we estimate the model parameters $\pmb{\gamma}$, $\pmb{\alpha}$, $\pmb{\eta}$ in (\ref{eqn:discreteTimeSpread}) and the transition matrix $\pmb{\Pi}$ by means of the filter-based EM algorithm described in Section \ref{subsec:filter_EM}.
+We implement the filtering and parameter estimation procedure on daily data.
+The choice of daily data is motivatied by two reasons: first, we want to rely on a large dataset for the estimation of the parameters of the spread process, in order to capture its short-term variations; second, we want to possibly implement trading strategies on a daily basis rather than on a weekly basis.

 The daily spread process is determined by using the weights reported in (\ref{eqn:weeklySpreadWeights}).
-We estimate the whole model for $N \in \{1,2,3\}$ and compute the information criteria and the mean square error of the three resulting estimates at the end of the training sample.
-Although most of the times there is full agreement among the different information criteria on the optimal value of $N$, we follow the Schwartz IC.
-According to this criterion, we find that in our training sample the best model entails $N=2$ states of the Markov chain $\textbf{X}$.
+We estimate the model for $N \in \{1,2,3\}$.
+Since our trading strategy is based on the forecasts generated by the model, we compute the mean forecast error over the trading sample and select the value of $N$ that minimizes it.
+According to this criterion, the preferred specification in the training sample features $N=2$ states for the Markov chain $\mathbf{X}$.